DavideScassola/score-based-constrained-generation/README.md

-# Score Based Constrained Generation
+# Zero-Shot Conditioning of Score-Based Generative Models by Neuro-Symbolic Constranints
-Research project on costrained generation with unconditional score based models
+Research project on constrained generation with unconditional score-based  generative models

 ## Installation
 We suggest creating a python virtual environment with Python3.10, then after activating the environment type: